PyCQA/flake8/docs/source/user/python-api.rst

 .. warning::

     These are not *perfectly* backwards compatible.
-Not all arguments are respsected, and some of the types necessary for something to work have changed.
+Not all arguments are respected, and some of the types necessary for something to work have changed.

 Most people, we observed, were using